Linn County STAND Youth Council

 Being involved with STAND is important to me.
 We have fun at our meetings and I feel like I am making a difference in my school and community.

-Students Taking Action isn’t just an ordinary extra-curricular club.
+Linn County STAND isn’t just an ordinary extracurricular club.
 STAND is a powerful group of student advocates coming together to reduce health risks among teenagers.
 As a health education teacher, I became a part of STAND to empower my students to have a voice; an opportunity to network and experience tremendous growth.
 The opportunities STAND has given myself and my students will impact us for a lifetime.
 I have seen previously shy and timid students build their confidence and communication skills to speak in front of a group of over 200 peers.
 STAND is a community, a feeling of fellowship encouraging all to live their best lives.